pooh2399/Regression-Model/README.md

 1. The randomness of the Residuals vs. Fitted plot supports the assumption of independence
-2. The points of the Normal Q-Q plot following closely to the line conclude that the distribution of residuals is normal
-3. The Scale-Location plot random distribution confirms the constant variance assumption
-4. Since all points are within the 0.05 lines, the Residuals vs. Leverage concludes that there are no outliers
+2. Since all points are within the 0.05 lines, the Residuals vs. Leverage concludes that there are no outliers
 ```{r}
 sum((abs(dfbetas(sFit)))>1)